Online speech shield under fire as Trump's Facebook ban remains | ExBulletin

 Online speech shield under fire as Trump’s Facebook ban remains

-WASHINGTON (AP) Behind Facebook’s decision to continue suspending Donald Trumps from its platform is a much more complex and consequential question: Do the protections put in place for companies in its early days 25 years ago make sense when some of them became world powers with almost unlimited reach?
+WASHINGTON Behind Facebook’s decision to continue to suspend Donald Trump’s suspension from its platform is a much more complex and consequential question: the protections provided for businesses when the Internet was in its infancy 25 years ago have do they make sense when some of them have gone global? power stations with almost unlimited range?

 Companies have provided a powerful megaphone to Trump, other world leaders and billions of users to voice their grievances, even those that are bogus or damage someone’s reputation, knowing that the platforms forms themselves were immune from liability for the content posted by users.